lyteword/kjv/john/chapter-19.md

 <sup>10</sup> Then saith Pilate unto him, Speakest thou not unto me? knowest thou not that I have power to crucify thee, and have power to release thee?

-<sup>11</sup> Jesus answered, Thou couldest have no power *at all* against me , except it were given thee from above : therefore he that delivered me unto thee hath the greater sin .
+<sup>11</sup> Jesus answered, Thou couldest have no power *at all* against me, except it were given thee from above: therefore he that delivered me unto thee hath the greater sin.

 <sup>12</sup> And from thenceforth Pilate sought to release him: but the Jews cried out, saying, If thou let this man go, thou art not Cæsar’s friend: whosoever maketh himself a king speaketh against Cæsar.